flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180511-18-06-11-amanda-southworth.md

     Meet Amanda.
   card_citation: Meet Amanda.
 card_2:
-  card_text: "> a\x1CI can honestly say that technology has saved my life.
+  card_text: "> ax1CI can honestly say that technology has saved my life.
 When I found something greater than myself, I realized that I am not just a person with a life.
-I am a person who has something to contribute.a\x1D\n> \n> Amanda Southworth on her app AnxietyHelper, which provides tools, resources, & emergency help for those suffering with depression & anxiety.\n\n[Click to See: App](https://itunes.apple.com/us/app/anxietyhelper/id1028767781)"
+I am a person who has something to contribute.ax1Dn> n> Amanda Southworth on her app AnxietyHelper, which provides tools, resources, & emergency help for those suffering with depression & anxiety.nn[Click to See: App](https://itunes.apple.com/us/app/anxietyhelper/id1028767781)"
   card_citation: 'Click to See: App'
 card_3:
   card_text: >-